 We are registering the securities for resale pursuant to the Selling Holders' registration rights under certain agreements between us and the Selling Holders, as applicable to each Selling Holder.
 Our registration of the securities covered by this prospectus does not mean that the Selling Holders will offer or sell any of the securities.
 The Selling Holders may offer, sell or distribute all or a portion of their shares of Common Stock or Private Placement Warrants publicly or through private transactions at prevailing market prices or at negotiated prices.
-We will not receive any proceeds from the sale of securities by the Selling Holders pursuant to this prospectus.
+We will not receive any of the proceeds from any resale of the Common Stock or the Warrants being offered for resale in this prospectus (the "Resale Securities").

-We provide more information about how the Selling Holders may sell the shares in the section of this prospectus entitled "Plan of Distribution."
+We provide more information about how the Selling Holders may sell their securities the section of this prospectus entitled "Plan of Distribution."
 We have agreed to bear all of the expenses incurred in connection with the registration of these securities.
 The Selling Holders will pay or assume underwriting fees, discounts and commissions or similar charges, if any, incurred in the sale of securities by them.

 This prospectus also relates to the issuance by us of up to an aggregate of 26,650,000 shares of Common Stock that may be issued upon exercise of the Warrants (as defined herein).
 We would receive the proceeds from any exercise of any Warrants for cash, and we could receive up to an aggregate of approximately \$306.5 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
-The Warrants include 9,400,000 Private Placement Warrants and 17,250,000 Public Warrants, each of which has an exercise price of \$11.50 per share of Common Stock.
-We believe the likelihood that Warrant Holders will exercise the Warrants, and therefore the amount of proceeds that we would receive from such exercises, depends on the trading price of our Common Stock.
-Our Common Stock trading price may not exceed \$11.50 before [•], 2027, when the Public Warrants and Private Placement Warrants expire, and therefore we may not receive any proceeds from the exercise of Warrants to fund our operations.
+The Warrants nat 17,250,000 Private Placement Warrants and 17,250,000 Public Warrants, each of which has an exercise price of \$11.50 per share of Common Stock.
+We believe the likelihood that Warrant holders will exercise the Warrants, and therefore the amount of proceeds that we would receive from such exercises, depends on the trading price of our Common Stock.
+On February 7, 2023, the closing price of our Common Stock was \$3.90 per share.
+For so long as the market price of our Common Stock is below the exercise price of our Warrants (\$11.50 per share), our Warrants remain "out-of-the-money," and our Warrant Holders are unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+There can be no assurance that our Warrants will be in the money prior to their January 24, 2028 expiration date, and therefore we may not receive any proceeds from the exercise of Warrants to fund our operations.
 We expect to use any net proceeds received from the exercise of the Warrants for general corporate purposes.
 See the section of this prospectus entitled "Use of Proceeds."
 To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.